 The vast, unspoiled panorama of Everglades National Park and the pristine marine environment of Dry Tortugas National Park (with historic Fort Jefferson) offer photographers and filmmakers unique opportunities for capturing the natural world on film.
 However, the Congressional acts establishing these parks places a two-fold responsibility upon the National Park Service to protect the natural and cultural resources and to provide for the visitors' enjoyment of them.

-To minimize delays, applications for filming permits should be submitted at least two weeks in advance.
-The application form is available in the weblink below and may be faxed to (305) 242-7716.
+We highly recommend planning in advance and suggest you submit your film permit applications for at least two weeks in advance.
+The application form is available in the weblink below and may be faxed to (305)